ryan-mcclue/unsw/anat2521/week8-the-genus-homo.md

-larger teeth than modern humans (taurodontism: expanded molar cavities) tough, active lifestyle. barrel chested red hair inherited from neandanthals? neandanthal DNA in all of us, just less in Africans mousterian (middle stone age), however also used later stone age industries no sewing tools, only animals skins and hides migration due to climate change seen in neanderthals and homo sapiens
+larger teeth than modern humans (taurodontism: expanded molar cavities) tough, active lifestyle. barrel chested red hair inherited from neandanthals? neandanthal DNA in all of us, just less in Africans (movement back to Africa) mousterian (middle stone age), however also used later stone age industries no sewing tools, only animals skins and hides migration due to climate change seen in neanderthals and homo sapiens